Ronglong-Fang/Why-MGDL-outperforms-SGDL/Performance-Comparison-of-MGDL-and-SGDL/readme.txt

-This is the MGDL code for 'Section 4: Comparison of SGDL and MGDL for Image Reconstruction'.
+This is the MGDL code for 'Section 5: Performance Comparison of MGDL and SGDL'.

 In each Folder:
     Run 'main_run.py' to start, the results will be stored in the results folder